gitter-badger/maltretieren.github.com/_posts/core-samples/2014-02-17-development-infrastructure.md

 * GitHub

 ## Develop local, run remote
 No need to install an IDE on the Raspi - develop on your local computer, run the code on the Raspberry while it is listening for changes and updates quickly.
-You could either put the development folder to the Raspi and sshfs from your computer to this folder.
-The other way round it is more convinent as you can also develop even without connection to the Raspi.

 ![Develop local, run remote](/assets/images/DevEnvironment.png)